swiftlang/swift/docs/StringDesign.rst

 cluster**, as specified by a default or tailored Unicode segmentation algorithm.
-This term is `precisely defined`__ by the Unicode specification, but it roughly means `what the user thinks of when she hears “character”`__.
-For example, the pair of code points “LATIN SMALL LETTER N, COMBINING TILDE” forms a single grapheme cluster, “ñ”.
+This term is `precisely defined`__ by the Unicode specification, but it roughly means `what the user thinks of when she hears "character"`__.
+For example, the pair of code points "LATIN SMALL LETTER N, COMBINING TILDE" forms a single grapheme cluster, "ñ".

 __ http://www.unicode.org/glossary/#grapheme_cluster
 __ http://useless-factor.blogspot.com/2007/08/unicode-implementers-guide-part-4.html